-In the following tutorial, you will learn how to install Ubuntu 22.04 LTS Jammy Jellyfish by downloading the package directly from the project’s Github and installing it using the command line terminal.
+In the following tutorial, you will learn how to install Duf Ubuntu 22.04 LTS Jammy Jellyfish by downloading the package directly from the project’s GitHub and installing it using the command line terminal.
 The tutorial will also focus on some common-use commands.

 Table of Contents

-First, before you begin by updating your system, make sure all existing packages are up to date to avoid any conflicts during the installation.
+First, before you begin by updating your system, ensure all existing packages are up to date to avoid any conflicts during the installation.

 sudo apt update && sudo apt upgrade